bbc/psammead/packages/utilities/psammead-moment-calendars/README.md

 ### Jalaali

-The functionality of this helper is to to convert a `Gregorian` calendar dates into it's `Jalaali` equivelant and outputting into a useable format.
+The functionality of this helper is to to convert a `Gregorian` calendar moment into it's `Jalaali` equivelant and outputting it as a string to be used by other components.
 This helper relies on `jalaali-js` which contains the logic to carry out the conversions from `Gregorian` to `Jalaali`.
 Documentation of this dependency can be found [here](https://www.npmjs.com/package/jalaali-js).

 ## Usage